Frequently Asked Questions

 Public charter schools are granted more flexibility how the state curriculum is presented and in the academic standards to which they adhere.
 The stated purpose of the public charter school model is to empower new, innovative, and more flexible ways of educating West Virginia children.
 Charter schools have greater flexibility in terms of establishing distinctive curriculum and innovative practices and programs to engage student learning.
 Public charter schools may also expand opportunities for parents, community members, and local entities to meaningfully engage in the public school system.

-Q: Can West Virginia Public Charter Schools Teach Anything?
+Q: Do West Virginia Public Charter Schools Comply with Curricular Standards?

+Yes.
+Public charter schools are still responsible for the same student performance standards as all other public schools.
+Charters report student test scores within the West Virginia reporting system to the WVDE and are overseen by an authorizer.
 The innovative techniques and themes public charters can incorporate set them apart from traditional public schools, which allows children to learn in various ways.
-Public charter schools are little labs where new and proven curriculum, technology, and teaching strategies can be implemented among West Virginia students.
+Public charter schools can be thought of as innovation labs where new, but proven, curriculum, technology, and teaching strategies can be implemented among West Virginia students to enhance education more generally.

 Q: Will West Virginia Academy have a Competitive Sports Program?